 Lockdown Attachmate Extra!
 Xtreme Video Transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure Attachmate Extra!
 Extreme using PolicyPak.

 I’ve already got Attachmate installed on my computer, and I’m just a regular user here.
 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 I’ll open up Attachmate and go to Options – Global Preferences, and examine the configuration settings a user has access to.
 Here on the General tab, I’ve got some key settings such as auto-saving user sessions and event logging and on Central Management I have the option for users to use their Windows Logon.